-Title of each class Common Stock, par value \$0.01 Trading symbol(s) TPIC Name of each exchange on which registered NASDAQ Global Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗆 Indicate by check mark if the Registrant is not required to fi le reports pursuant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\$232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the Registrant is a large acc growth company.
-See the definitions of "large accelerated fi the Exchange Act. elerated filer, a smaller reporting company, or an emerging company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 12 e Registrant has elected not to use the extended 3(a) of the Exchange Act. d transition period for complying with any new or revised $\hfill \Box$ Indicate by check mark whether the registrant has filed a rep financial reporting under Section 404(b) of the Sarbanes-Ox report. bort on and attestation to its management's a eley Act (15 U.S.C.
-7262(b)) by the registere ssessment of the effectiveness of its internal control over d public accounting firm that prepared or issued its audit Indicate by check mark whether the Registrant is a shell con npany (as defined in Rule 12b-2 of the Exchange ange Act).
-Yes □ No ⊠ The aggregate market value of the shares of common stock held by non-affiliates of the Registrant, based on the closing price of the shares of common stock on June 30, 2020 as reported by the NASDAQ Global Market on such date was approximately \$708 million.
-Shares of the Registrant's common stock held by each executive officer, director and holder of \$%' or more of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
+Common Stock, par value \$0.01 TPIC NASDAQ Global Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🗆

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes \boxtimes No \square the extended transition period for comply pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company indi cate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised f inancial accounting standards provided

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the П Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the shares of common stock held by non-affiliates of the Registrant, based on the closing price of the shares of common stock on June 30, 2020 as reported by the NASDAQ Global Market on such date was approximately \$708 million.
+Shares of the Registrant's common stock held by each executive officer, director and holder of 5% or more of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
 This calculation does not reflect a determination that certain persons are affiliates of the Registrant for any other purpose.

-As of January 29, 2021, the Registrant had 36,563,798 shares of common stock outstanding.
+As of January 29, 2021, the Registrant had 36,563,798 shares of common stock outstanding